 Start a fresh directory for this week's lab.
-Copy in your maze code from Lab 1 and your location code from Lab 2.
+Copy in my maze code from /home/shared/162-1/lab3/ and your location code from Lab 2.
 Today we'll continue our study of classes, the maze project, and test-driven development.
 But first...